We Love Niwot

 Six Reasons to Think Twice

-We're not against community engagement — we're against rushing into a decision that would permanently change Niwot.
-Here's what the incorporation committee isn't emphasizing.
+We're not against community engagement - we're against rushing into a decision that would permanently change Niwot.
+Here are some of our concerns.

 💰